 Engaged employees are those employees that access the system.
 Organizations must pay the minimum license fee (as per contract) and any users over that number will be billed upon reconciliation (typically quarterly).

-Per Participant/Engaged pricing is usually paid annually.
+Per Participant/Engaged pricing is always paid annually (no monthly option available).

 It’s fairly common practice that vendors apply a minimum annual licensing fee so if your volumes are below a minimum threshold, you will be responsible for the minimum.
 It’s important to ask if a minimum fee applies.
 A quick calculation of your estimated participant population x license pricing will help you determine how many users you need to cover this fee.